-Purpose:
+Purpose

-To provide up-to-date knowledge, expertise and experience of professional practice in a specific specialist subject area.

-To deliver high quality learning opportunities and related support to students on specified units, in the context of the prevailing policies and procedures, curriculum content and learning and teaching methodologies

-To provide guidance to students through formative assessment on units associated with the content or area of expertise being delivered.
+- To provide up-to-date knowledge, expertise and experience of professional practice in a specific specialist subject area. - To deliver high quality learning opportunities and related support to students on specified units, in the context of the prevailing policies and procedures, curriculum content and learning and teaching methodologies - To provide guidance to students through formative assessment on units associated with the content or area of expertise being delivered.

-Duties and responsibilities
+Duties and Responsibilities

 - To prepare for and deliver learning experiences, to specified groups of students, by providing structured learning experiences including, induction sessions, classes, tutorials, lectures, seminars, workshops, auditions, rehearsals, studio critiques and student presentations (including degree shows).
-See guidance note (a) - To ensure studio and teaching spaces are adequately prepared for their teaching session and leave them in similar condition.
-See guidance note (b) - To work as part of the course team, under the direction of the line manager, participating in formative assessment.
-See guidance note (c) - To undertake related academic administration in relation to reporting on attendance, and other tasks associated with the units organisation related to the specific teaching and learning delivery.
-See guidance note (d) - To maintain reasonable, effective and efficient communication with their line manager, other colleagues and students (including through the use of the University's email system and student virtual learning environments as appropriate). - To attend a small number of meetings relating to the teaching and delivery of their specific units.
-See guidance note (e)
+See guidance note (a). - To ensure studio and teaching spaces are adequately prepared for their teaching session and left in a similar condition.
+See guidance note(b). - To work as part of the course team, under the direction of the line manager, participating in formative assessment.
+See guidance note(c). - To undertake monitoring and recording of student attendance and reporting to the line manager any issues / giving appropriate feedback to students. - To maintain reasonable, effective and efficient communication with their line manager, other colleagues and students (including through the appropriate use of the University's email system and student virtual learning environments). - To attend a small number of meetings relating to the teaching and delivery of their specific units.
+See guidance note (d).